canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/getting-set-up.rst

   Ubuntu.
 Doing so will allow you to test changes in the same environment where those changes will actually be applied and used.

-  Don't worry though, the `Ubuntu development release wiki page
-  <https://wiki.ubuntu.com/QATeam/Testdrive>`_ shows a variety of ways to
-  safely use the development release.
+  Don't worry though, you can use `Testdrive <https://wiki.ubuntu.com/QATeam/Testdrive>`_ or :doc:`chroots <./chroots>` to safely use the development release.

 Install basic packaging software